 If one was to describe reality in a comic book context, they could pit two psychologists against each other.
-One, the eccentric yet well intentioned genius seeking to uncover truth while maintaining a benevolent approach in his attempts to persuade mankind.
+One, the eccentric yet well-intentioned genius seeking to uncover truth while maintaining a benevolent approach in his attempts to persuade mankind.
 The other, manipulative and political, is able to build on human fears to sway the public by twisting facts and fomenting panic, turning seemingly rational human beings into mobs.

 Humans always seem to want to apply a cause to each and every action – particularly psychologists.
 Both men observing the same realities in the world came to very different theories and took very different paths in acting upon those different perspectives.
 Yet curiously both paths, perhaps inevitably and poetically, led to the same destination; comics and Wonder Woman.

 In the short term, Wertham’s victory was won with support of a population already quite willing to sacrifice comic books, having by now turned to television as its primary entertainment media.
-But given Wonder Woman’s resilience through the decades; be it in comics, cartoons, television in the 70’s or her coming renaissance in Hollywood movies, a vindicated Marston ultimately emerged with the upper hand.
+But given Wonder Woman’s resilience through the decades; be it in comics, cartoons, television in the 70’s or her renaissance in Hollywood movies, a vindicated Moulton ultimately emerged with the upper hand.

 In issue #5 writer Moulton and artist H.G.
 Peter both actually appear in the first panel of the second story (The Toothache) as waiters and are identified in the opening caption box.